Bullet Journal Checklist

 Just in case you don’t have the time or are unsure about what to add to a cheat sheet, we have created a free Bullet Journal printable.

-Be sure to keep your Bullet Journal Cheatsheet in a convenient place so you can quickly find it when you need.
+Be sure to keep your Bullet Journal Cheatsheet in a convenient place so you can quickly find it when you need it.
 I like to have mine in the pocket in my journal so I can take it out and use it easily.
 I find if it is on a page in my bujo then I have to flip pages too much when I am creating pages and spreads.

 More Bullet Journal Tips